lisyarus/blog/_posts/2022-07-30-point-light-attenuation.md

 So, I set off to find a different formula that

 * Looks a bit like the physically correct <img src="https://latex.codecogs.com/png.latex?%5Cdpi%7B120%7D%20%5Clarge%20%5Cfrac%7B1%7D%7Bd%5E2%7D">
-* Is exactly zero at a certain distance R
+* Is exactly zero at a certain distance R, so that I can use that distance for light-cluster intersections
 * Has zero derivative at distance R (otherwise the lightness will have a C^1 discontinuity, leading to a noticeable gradient edge)

 What I came up with looks incredibly simple: